Mintbase/Grants-Program/applications/SubDAO_Network.md

 #### Architecture

-With the state-of-art technology, SubDAO Labs can achieve the goal based on Substrate 2.0 and the Polkadot.
+With the state-of-art technology, SubDAO Labs can achieve the goal based on Substrate 2.0 and the Mintbase.
 The SubDAO project contains SubDAO node, Template Library, SubDAO Guard, Asset Vault, SubDAO Airfone, and Front End.

 ![img](https://raw.githubusercontent.com/SubDAO-Network/graphics/main/SubDAO%20Architecture.jpg)